 ACA proposes that Congress adopt Residence-based Taxation (RBT).
 ACA’s proposal, RBT and Tax Reform has been presented to Congress and key legislative offices such as; Joint Committee on Taxation, House Ways and Means Committee and the Senate Finance Committee.
-Congress is under increasing pressure to undertake fundamental tax reform and ACA’s proposal is now part of that discussion
+Congress is under increasing pressure to undertake fundamental tax reform and ACA’s proposal, our work on the subject inclusing revenue estimates for residency-based taxation is being used in the legislative development process.

 In addition to the newly implemented FATCA form 8938 for financial and bank account reporting, the US Treasury requires that Americans also file a separate bank reporting form, the Foreign Bank Account Report or FBAR or FinCEN-114.